-Jessica Johnson enters her third season as head coach of the Amherst College softball program.
+Jessica Johnson enters her fourth season as head coach of the Amherst College softball program.
 A four-year standout outfielder and shortstop at Wheaton College, Johnson comes to Amherst following an eight-year stint as head coach of the Brandeis University softball program.

 After leading the Purple & White to a 16-12 overall record in her first season at the helm, Johnson added eight more wins in 2016, propelling Amherst to an impressive 24-12 mark and qualifying the Purple & White for the NESCAC Championship tournament for the first time since 2012.